bourumir-wyngs/rs-opw-kinematics/README.md

 use rs_opw_kinematics::utils::{dump_joints, dump_solutions};

 fn main() {
     // Create a robot with built-in parameter set.
-It is a simple Kinematics with no collision checks let robot = OPWKinematics::new(Parameters::irb2400_10());
+It is a simple Kinematics with no collision checks. let robot = OPWKinematics::new(Parameters::irb2400_10());
     let joints: Joints = [0.0, 0.1, 0.2, 0.3, 0.0, 0.5]; // Joints are alias of [f64; 6], given in radians here
     println!("\nInitial joints with singularity J5 = 0: ");